What to expect at a Pokémon TCG prerelease, how Build & Battle works, and tips for constructing your deck on the spot.

 Competition Level: Mixed.
 Prereleases attract casual players, collectors, and competitive players testing the new set.
 Expect a wide range of deck quality.

-Each prerelease kit contains:
+Each prerelease kit (Build & Battle Box) contains:

 Deck construction at a prerelease follows different principles than constructed play.
 You do not have the luxury of a refined 60-card list.
 You must work with what you open.